django-denmark/django-bornhack-workshop/project-playbook.md

 <h1 id="hooking-up-urls">Hooking up URLs</h1>

 Every time a request comes in, the URL requested will be used to figure out which view to use.
-This mapping we call an URL Conf
+This mapping we call an URL Conf.
+The main URL conf is placed in `todo_project/urls.py`.

     from django.conf.urls import url
     from django.contrib import admin